Securing a Multicultural Marketing Agency Across Three States: How Camelo Communication Protected Its Clients' Assets

 The Web Shield layer added active protection against the phishing and credential theft campaigns that specifically target digital advertising professionals — reducing the risk of account compromise that would affect not just the agency's own operations but the client campaigns it manages.

-For an agency of 15 people with no dedicated IT staff, the operational simplicity was equally important.
+For an agency with no dedicated IT staff, the operational simplicity was equally important.
 CyberFence required no infrastructure investment, no ongoing maintenance, and no specialist to manage.
 The team is protected and the agency's security story is credible — without any of the overhead that enterprise security solutions typically require.

 Key Benefits

-Consistent encryption across every country the team operates in
+- Consistent encryption across every country the team operates in

 AES-256-GCM protection applied uniformly — US offices, Latin American home offices, and co-working spaces — with the same standard on every connection.

-Client assets protected end-to-end in transit
+- Client assets protected end-to-end in transit

 Creative files, campaign strategies, brand materials, and client platform access all encrypted before leaving the device — regardless of network or location.

-DNS-layer ad account and platform protection
+- DNS-layer ad account and platform protection

 Web Shield blocks phishing infrastructure and malware sites before connections are established — protecting access to client ad accounts and marketing platforms across all team devices.

-Documentable security for corporate client relationships
+- Documentable security for corporate client relationships

 AES-256-GCM encryption and zero-logs policy provide credible, presentable evidence of data protection practices for US corporate clients with their own security standards.

-• Full team deployed in one day — no IT required
+- Full team deployed in one day — no IT required

-15 staff across multiple countries protected simultaneously under one account, in a single day, with no IT infrastructure or specialist involvement.
+The full team protected simultaneously under one account, in a single day, with no IT infrastructure or specialist involvement.

-Zero client data retained by the VPN
+- Zero client data retained by the VPN

 No activity logs, no connection records, no platform access history stored.
 Proprietary client campaign materials accessed through CyberFence are never retained by the VPN provider.